-To understand why Helix connected that person's source records, click the Inspect button.
-This loads a visualization of the source records and your matching rules.
+To understand why Helix connected that person's data set records, click the Inspect button.
+This loads a visualization of the data set records and your matching rules.

-Circles represent a source record.
+Circles represent a data set record.
 Click on a circle to highlight that record in the list, and click it again to de-select.
 You can select multiple records at the same time.

 Squares with numbers represent a matching rule.
 The numbers are arbitrary; they only exist so you can use the legend to see the full list of rules in use.
 This is a list of "applied rules"—it only includes the rules actually used to construct the Golden Record, and the same rule could be used more than once (thus having more than one square in the diagram).